You are here

 Informal and Formal Resolution Processes

 Hampshire College values the ability to facilitate outcomes and engage with students in personal and community accountability through formal and informal processes.
-As often as possible, the College encourages students to utilize restorative practices and alternate resolution methods, such as working with resident advisors and area coordinators in residence life, connecting with the Office of Community Advocacy and Restorative Practice, or speaking with a staff member in the Dean of Students Office to resolve conflict and address individual and community concerns.
+As often as possible, the College encourages students to utilize restorative practices and alternate resolution methods, such as working with resident advisors and area coordinators in residence life, connecting with the Office for Transformative Justice and Antiracism (TJAR), or speaking with a staff member in the Division of Justice, Equity, and Antiracism (JEA) to resolve conflict and address individual and community concerns.

 In situations and incidents that involve an alleged policy violation, the matter is reviewed and addressed through either an informal or formal resolution process.
 This process aims to engage with students to determine if community standards were violated and, if so, develop an accountability and community restoration plan that promotes individual accountability, personal and community education, and restorative justice.
 Informal and formal resolution consists of the following:

-• Informal Resolution Process: One-on-one meeting with a designated community standards administrator (within the Dean of Students Office and Office of Residence Life) to review and address an alleged community standards violation.
+• Informal Resolution Process: One-on-one meeting with a designated community standards administrator (within JEA and the Office of Residence Life) to review and address an alleged community standards violation.
 If a student, students, student organization, or athletic team are found responsible, they are assigned an accountability and community restoration plan and are expected to complete accountability measures.

-• Formal Resolution Process: The student(s) participate in a community standards formal resolution meeting conducted either by a Community Standards Review Board (CSRB) convened by the Dean of Students Office and Office of Community Standards and Student Accountability or an administrative hearing with a community standards administrator.
+• Formal Resolution Process: The student(s) participate in a community standards formal resolution meeting conducted either by a Community Standards Review Board (CSRB) convened by JEA and the Office of Community Standards and Student Accountability or an administrative hearing with a community standards administrator.

 Policies related to academic matters are found in the Academic Policies section of the Hampshire College Student Handbook.